Skip to main content

 During this journey, the canoes sailed directly towards Johnston Atoll, using it as a sighting point without making a stop, before proceeding to their first destination in Majuro, Marshall Islands.
 The island of Majuro is situated 1,108 nautical miles west and 575 nautical miles south of Johnston Atoll.

-What house do you need to sail in and what distance will you need to sail?
+What house do we need to sail in and what distance will we need to sail?
 If the waʻa travels at 5 knots, how many days will it take to reach the destination?
 Note that 1 knot = 1 nautical mile/hour.

 Solution.